The Shroud of Turin - The Burial Cloth of Jesus of Nazareth

 Is the Shroud of Turin the burial cloth of Jesus of Nazareth?
 We believe that all evidence affirms authenticity and that it is a love letter preserved by God to the modern age.

 Documentaries on the latest findings are presented below.

 DOCUMENTARIES ON THE SHROUD OF TURIN

 Unwrapping the Shroud

-Videos 1, 2 provide an overview of the amazing properties of the Shroud which have not reproduced by anyone anywhere.
-Videos 3, 4 deal with the C-14 testing and the 2005 findings of Los Alamos Lab chemist Ray Rogers proving that the C14 sample in 1988 was mix with a cotton rewoven patch published in Thermochimica Acta.
+An overview of the amazing properties of the Shroud which have not reproduced by anyone anywhere.
+Peer reviewed research on the mis-steps of the C-14 testing in the 2005 findings of Los Alamos Lab chemist Ray Rogers proving that the C14 sample in 1988 was mix of original linen and a cotton rewoven patch published in Thermochimica Acta.